Bachelor of Science (with Honours) - BSc (Hons)

 Professional accreditation

-The course is currently approved by the Health and Care Professions Council (HCPC) and is subject to ongoing monitoring.
+The course is approved by the Health and Care Professions Council (HCPC) and the College of Paramedics.
 On completion of the course and in preparation for registration, the Course Director must be satisfied that you meet the relevant statutory regulatory body fitness to practise criteria.
 You will be required to sign an annual declaration of ongoing fitness to practise at regular intervals during the course.

 To be eligible to apply for registration with the Health and Care Professions Council you must demonstrate good health and good character throughout your studies and on completion.
 Applications for professional registration will be subject to satisfactory Disclosure and Barring Service (DBS) checks and Occupational Health clearance.